swag-eag/pyswastart/README.md

 ```
 NAME
-    pystarport serve - prepare and start a devnet from scatch
+    pyswastart serve - prepare and start a devnet from scatch

 SYNOPSIS
-    pystarport serve <flags>
+    pyswastart serve <flags>

 DESCRIPTION
     prepare and start a devnet from scatch